DrYoshiyahu/Knights-Game/README.md

 ![Image description](fast.png)

 False returns the optimum, True a suboptimal solution, but way faster.
+Time depends on the machine.

 The 3x3, 4x3, 4x4 boards are usually solved < 1 sec.
 (SPEEDUP == False)